milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 6.14 Wireless Home Internet Services
 6.14.1 Wireless Home Internet Services Description:

-Wireless Home Internet Services are designed to deliver internet access to a fixed location using wireless networks and include those services currently marketed by AT&T as AT&T Fixed Wireless Internet and AT&T Wireless Home Internet.
+Wireless Home Internet Services are designed to deliver internet access to a fixed location using wireless networks and include those services currently marketed by AT&T as AT&T Internet Air, AT&T Fixed Wireless Internet and AT&T Wireless Home Internet.
 Wireless Home Internet Services can be physically fixed to a location by means of externally mounted antennas or can be mobile services limited to operation in a certain location by network based restrictions.
 See the description, plan details and related terms for your particular Wireless Home Internet Service for more details.

 To the extent that your Wireless Home Internet Service is delivered over some portion of the AT&T wireless network, your service will be subject to the AT&T’s Wireless Service Terms in Section 2 in addition to the terms which apply to AT&T Internet Services more generally.
 To the extent that your Wireless Home Internet Service is served via an AT&T PREPAID wireless service plan, your service will be subject to the AT&T PREPAID Service Terms in Section 3 in addition to the terms which apply to AT&T Internet Services and/or AT&T Wireless Services more generally.